Spanish program in Guatemala

 - approximately three hours of cultural activities daily.

-- homestay with a Guatemalan family, 3 meals daily and private bedroom.
+- homestay with a Guatemalan family, 3 meals daily, and a private bedroom.

 - translation available.

 - free unlimited WIFI access, and cheap international calls using our USA phone.

 - free organic coffee, tea, and bread during break time every day.